Global Forecasting of Tropical Cyclone Intensity Using Neural Weather Models: Conclusion

 \section{Conclusion}

-While most NeWMs do not natively forecast wind gusts, we show that post-processing their meteorological fields allows accurate and well-calibrated predictions of TC intensity.
+While most NeWMs do not natively forecast wind gusts, we show that post-processing their meteorological fields allows for improved predictions of TC intensity compared to their unprocessed outputs.
 Post-processing models trained on NeWM outputs outperform those trained solely on ERA5 initial conditions, confirming the added value of the global atmospheric information encoded in NeWMs.

 We introduced a tracking-independent post-processing setup and compared different post-processing algorithms.
 ANNs provided the best overall probabilistic skill, though case studies revealed that this does not always translate to realism at extended lead times.
 CNNs, particularly UNets, performed well at short lead times but degraded rapidly beyond 72-96h lead times.
 This challenge highlights the need for shared benchmarks to further engage the ML community in designing or post-processing NeWMs for extremes \citep{olivetti2024}.